alexgoller/illumio-flowlink-umwl-maker/README.md

 # Flowlink Unmanaged Workload Maker

-This script is used to create unmanaged workloads in Illumio's Policy Compute Engine (PCE) based on a list of IP addresses.
+Flowlink is the Illumio Core PCE Flow Collector.
+The flow collector sends flows to the PCE and injects flows for workloads that are either managed or unmanaged on the PCE.
+This script automatically adds UMWL based on the home networks of the user.

 ## Prerequisites